If you use the Cash App and find yourself in a financial pinch, there may be a short-term solution.

 When you first use it, first timers will get between $20 and $70 but after you pay that first loan back, you can get up to $100 on subsequent loans.

-Empower is another finance app that is also a paid subscription of $8 a month but there are no fees for cash advances.
-You can get up to $100 on the first day if you qualify.
+Empower is another finance app that allows you to get a Cash Advance up to $250*.
+There is also a paid subscription of $8 a month but there are no fees for Cash Advances.

 Anything else I should know?